evan-qin-xu/conference-manager/README.md

 ﻿
 This web application is developed for my school project.
-(Unit: Advanced object oriented programming.)
+(Unit: Advanced Object Oriented Programming.)

 Background